 Diane G. Kell was born in May 1950, in East Lansing, Michigan, and lived as a child in Niles and St. Joseph, Michigan, then Atlanta and Tampa.
-She graduated from high school in Florida and entered Brown University in 1968.
-In 1972 she received her bachelor’s in Art History from Brown and moved to Cambridge, Massachusetts, where she “stumbled” onto a career in social research.
+She received her bachelor’s in Art History from Brown University in 1972 and moved to Cambridge, Massachusetts, where she unexpectedly happened onto a 24-year career in social research.

-In 2001, Ms. Kell and her husband moved to Santa Fe, New Mexico, where she began a ten-year career as a gallery administrator and marketing coordinator.
+In 2001, she moved to Santa Fe, New Mexico, and began a 10-year career as a gallery administrator and marketing coordinator.
 During this time, her first husband died, and she met and married her second husband.
-With him, she became a foster parent.
-Working full-time and caring for children in state custody, she had little time for painting.
+With him, she became a foster parent and still working full-time had little time for painting.

 She restarted her art career in 2013, this time with acrylic paints on canvas, and also began focusing her paintings on skyscapes.
 Ms. Kell is inspired by early modern landscape painters and by contemporary artists whose work she promoted for galleries.
 Chief among the latter are Bernard Chaet, Darren Vigil Gray, Woody Gwyn, Daniel Morper, Forrest Moses, and Sam Scott.